SpudGunMan/bapi/README.md

 - Cortex-A76 debian(rasp-os) 32/64bit Pi5

 ### x86_64
-- platforms on linuxmint and raspberryDesktopOS
+- linuxmint and raspberryDesktopOS
-- ubuntu (report issues)
+- ubuntu,pop (report issues please)

 ### Additional Requirements
 The project depends on yad which is a funny word for a GUI manager to give the menu some life in all the bashing about.
 All listed platforms have access to yad `sudo apt-get install -y yad git` will confirm if this script will function at all.
 Needless to say you also need a Radio Callsign!